Lumiboy/bitcoinz/doc/tor.md

 Starting with Tor version 0.2.7.1 it is possible, through Tor's control socket API, to create and destroy 'ephemeral' hidden services programmatically.
-Zcash has been updated to make use of this.
+BitcoinZ has been updated to make use of this.

-This means that if Tor is running (and proper authentication has been configured), Zcash automatically creates a hidden service to listen on.
-Zcash will also use Tor automatically to connect to other .onion nodes if the control socket can be successfully opened.
+This means that if Tor is running (and proper authentication has been configured), BitcoinZ automatically creates a hidden service to listen on.
+BitcoinZ will also use Tor automatically to connect to other .onion nodes if the control socket can be successfully opened.
 This will positively affect the number of available .onion nodes and their usage.

-This new feature is enabled by default if Zcash is listening (`-listen`), and requires a Tor connection to work.
+This new feature is enabled by default if BitcoinZ is listening (`-listen`), and requires a Tor connection to work.
 It can be explicitly disabled with `-listenonion=0` and, if not disabled, configured using the `-torcontrol` and `-torpassword` settings.
 To show verbose debugging information, pass `-debug=tor`.